 For safe and effective use of this medicine, do not take more of it, do not take it more often, and do not take it for a longer time than ordered by your doctor.
 Taking too much of this medicine may increase the chance of unwanted effects.
 Do not change the dose or stop using this medicine without checking first with your doctor.

-This medicine should come with a Medication Guide and a patient information leaflet.
+This medicine should come with a Medication Guide or a patient information leaflet.
 Read and follow these instructions carefully.
 Ask your doctor if you have any questions.

 Do not give this medicine to another person.

 Take this medicine with food to prevent diarrhea and stomach upset.

 Swallow the tablets whole.
 Do not chew, crush, or dissolve it.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - Adults—One tablet of Arthrotec® 50 3 times a day.
 Your doctor may adjust your dose as needed and tolerated.
 Some patients who cannot tolerate the usual dose can be given Arthrotec® 75 2 times a day or Arthrotec® 50 2 times a day.
 Each Arthrotec® 50 contains 50 milligrams (mg) diclofenac sodium and 200 micrograms (mcg) misoprostol, while Arthrotec® 75 contains 75 mg diclofenac sodium and 200 mcg misoprostol.